 Educational Trip Request:

 To request an approved absence for a trip, please complete the form below and submit it to your child's homeroom teacher or main office at least five days prior to the first day of the trip.
 Your request will be approved based upon the educational nature of the trip, your child's attendance record and teacher recommendations.
 No more than five days per school year can be requested without seeking approval from the Superintendent.
-Students are required to make up class work, assignments and tests and may be asked to provide a one-page written summary of what they learned during their trip.
+Students are required to make up class work, assignments and tests.

 Should you have questions, please review the ETSD Attendance Policy by clicking on the button below or call your school's attendance secretary for further information.